Search Articles

 Long-Term Care Benefits for Veterans and Surviving Spouses

-About 70 percent of adults age 65 and older will need long-term care services at some point in their later years.
+About 70 percent of adults age 65 and older will need long-term care services and supports at some point in their later years.
 Costs for this type of care can accumulate quickly for families across the United States.
 For military veterans (and their surviving spouses) who need in-home care or are in a nursing home, help is often available.

 The Department of Veterans Affairs (VA) has an underused pension benefit called Aid and Attendance.
 This benefit provides money to those who need assistance performing activities of daily living (ADLs).
-These kinds of everyday tasks involve personal care including feeding bathing, dressing, and feeding oneself.
+These kinds of everyday tasks involve personal care including bathing, dressing, and feeding oneself.

 Local Elder Law Attorneys in Your City